smartchicago/chicago-early-learning/README.md

 To deploy to another server you will need to modify the `hosts` file `deployment/hosts` and the Ansible playbooks to deploy.
 This should require little more than setting up credentials for the new host for ssh access from the provisioning computer and modifying those files.

-For instance, if you are deploying to a server at `example.com` you would add that to the listing of hosts in `deployment/hosts` and optionally define any new vars to override defaults in a new vars file at `deployment/playbooks/host_vars/example.com`.
+For instance, if you are deploying to a server at `example.com` you would add that to the listing of hosts in `deployment/hosts` and optionally define any new vars to override defaults in a new vars file at `deployment/playbooks/host_vars/example.com` or add the host to an existing group in the hosts file.
 Then to deploy to that server requires the following ansible command:

     ansible-playbook deployment/playbooks/all.yml --inventory-file=deployment/hosts --limit=example.com --private-key=PRIVATE_KEY_FILE